 Ironweed adds interest to your garden because the flowers attract butterflies such as the American Lady, Sachem, Crossline Skipper and Fiery Skipper.
 If you let your plants go to seed, the birds will thank you.
 They love snacking on the seed heads.

-The plants readily reseed themselves to be sure to remove the spent flowers in the fall.
+The plants readily reseed themselves so be sure to remove the spent flowers in the fall.
 If you allow them to go to seed, you will find many new seedlings in your garden the following spring.

-How To Grow Ironweed From Seed
+How to Grow New York Ironweed From Seed

 Ironweed seeds need a period of cold stratification.
 They need to experience winter, real or fake, to germinate in the spring.